tbcarver/LowComplexityGuidanceWebApp/readme.guidelines.md

 Prefer simplicity over all other values.
 After simplicity value maintainability.

 All software development is complex.
 Reducing this complexity must be the main goal.
-CUCF has special challenges for software development with a major challenge being the turn over and lack of experience of developers.
+Many businesses have special challenges for software development with a major challenge being the turn over and lack of experience of developers.
 The code itself should be the best guidance for development.

 Reduce coder's fingerprints through disciplined application of the development guidelines.
 All code should be styled in the same way and the same development techniques should be applied for all similar problems.